 If they have a newsletter, sign up and see how regularly they send it out and what it consists of.

 - It shows you that there is an audience or market

 Don’t limit your results to just blogs or websites, keep an eye out for forums.

 Forums are where you will be able to find people that share the same passion and knowledge that you have.

 Try to get involved in as many forums as you can, this can be a perfect way to make new friends and learn more about your niche.

 Google Keyword Planner

-Google offers a service for creating ads in their search results called AdWords.
+Google offers a service for creating ads in their search results called Google Ads.

-But AdWords also comes with a free tool called the Keyword Planner.
+But Google Ads also comes with a free tool called the Keyword Planner.

 This tool can be can very useful to find terms your audience uses to search for at Google.